 NSR’s report on the maritime satellite market, suggests that equipment manufacturers, fishing, and leisure markets can expect $42Bn in retail revenue between 2018 and 2028 as a direct result of satellite communications and connectivity technologies with VSAT-enabled and digitalised vessels growing from 20,000 in 2018 to over 75,000 by 2028.

-It is not yet clear how Starlink will price its service.
+It is not yet clear how the SpaceX Starlink constellation will price its service.
 Right now, geostationary bandwidth represents perhaps 0.6 percent of consumer internet access connections, according to Northern Sky Research.

 NSR expects promising opportunities in the fixed VSAT segment in its VSAT & Broadband Satellite, 18th Edition (VBSM18) report and stated the satellite industry is merely scratching the surface of opportunity with <1% service penetration for the consumer broadband vertical.